schollz/playlistfromsong/README.md

 Generate a Pandora-like offline music station from a single song.
 The files are saved on your computer so you can play them as much as you want.

-*playlistfromsong* uses a single song as a seed.
-The respective song is found on last.fm and song suggestions extracted.
-The song audio is then downloaded from the respective Youtube video.
+You supply a single song. *playlistfromsong* thgen finds the song on last.fm and extracts the song suggestions.
+Then song audio is downloaded from the respective Youtube video for each song suggestion.

 # Install